LET’S INVESTIGATE TO STOP THE PLASTIC CRISIS

 The Big Plastic Count 2022 was the start of a very exciting journey for our school!
 We can’t wait to refuel our participation in such a great cause by taking part in March 2024, with a fresh new cohort of new, more environmentally aware modern minds.

-Picture of Rebecca Razzaque
+Primary teacher Rebecca Razzaque

 Rebecca Razzaque